Why use Windows 10 migration tool?

 Does Windows 10 have a migration tool?

 Since Windows 8, you just need to sign in with the same Microsoft account on different devices, then it will transfer many of your settings.
 But in Windows 10, it's no longer available and replaced by Laplink.
-And this software is only applicable to move user profile, files and applications.
-More over, it's not free now and you need to pay for 30$ at least.
+And this software is only applicable to moving user profile, files and applications.

 Thus, if you want not only the Windows 10 profile migration tool, but also Windows 10 OS migration tool, you need to find a more cost-effective migration tool.